sigasi/sigasi_insights/manual/editor.md

 You can configure the Verilog version (Verilog or SystemVerilog) via **Window > Preferences**, **Sigasi > Verilog** and **Verilog version**.

-### Disable Verilog Error Markers

-*Note that Sigasi Studio does not cover the entire SystemVerilog grammar yet.
-So if you are using *'unsupported'* syntax, you will see lots of incorrect [syntax error markers](#type-time-syntax-error-reporting).
-You can disable these error markers by pressing **Ctrl-3** and typing `Toggle Verilog error markers`.
-Next close and re-open all open Verilog editors to force a refresh.*

 ## Format

 Press **Ctrl+Shift+F** to format your current SystemVerilog file.